 In a split second, all of Jimmy's priorities changed.
 He had to get away from Coop.
-If he got into that car with Coop, the whole world was going to know what he was.
+If he got into that car, the whole world was going to know what he was.
+That couldn't happen.
 The secret he had been hiding for almost half of his life couldn't be exposed.
 God, if the other guys find out... it's the end!

 His face hardening, Jimmy walked over Coop.
 He froze in place and gave Coop a cold stare.

-Coop tried to figure out why the hell Jimmy was doing.
+Coop tried to figure out what the hell Jimmy was doing.
 "You gettin' in or what?!"